josuehfa/System/README.md

 ### User Guide

 #### Checkout
-Following some tips about ICAROUS communication we need to use the release  1.8.20
+Following some tips about ICAROUS communication, we need to use the release  1.8.20

 `$ git clone --recursive https://github.com/ArduPilot/MAVProxy.git`